 ROI calculation (quarterly):

-Gross Revenue Impact:
+Gross Revenue Impact

 - Additional compliant patients × Revenue per visit = A